 Happy Ostara, first day of Spring, and Ironically-Snowy-Day-in-YYC! :p Click here to skip the ramble and go straight to this Cream of Leek recipe

 I have to credit my very first roommate for this “cream” technique.
 She taught me that adding flour to water and cooking it created a cream-like liquid.
 My mind was blown.
-Before I learned this, the only cream of such-and-such soups I had were out of a can.
+Before I learned this, the only cream of such-and-such soups I had was out of a can.
 You know, the white and red label.
 I thought the cream had to be real cow cream.
 At the time, I had no problem with that but my attempts at cream soups from scratch were always thin and way too milky tasting.
-So to Azy, where ever you are, thank you for teaching me this.
-Also, looking back at that scenario, at 18 years of age, sorry for being a crappy, non-communicative roommate.

 But first thing’s first: cooking down those leeks!